gematik/api-app-transport-framework/README.md

 ## About The Project
 This Repo contains the fsh files to the later published App-Transport-Framework files on simplifier.net.

+### Background about the Project
+For content and background information regarding this project check out the [presentation slides](./slides/introduction/index.html) for the ATF.

 ## Contributing

 If you want to contribute, please check our [CONTRIBUTING.md](./CONTRIBUTING.md).